Selling, General & Administrative (SG&A) Expense

 SG&A can be forecasted through any of the following methods: as a percentage of sales revenue, a growth rate over the last period, or as a fixed dollar value.

 If SG&A is a consolidated, one-line item, the analyst must use discretion to select one of these (or other) methods to account for all the various expenses baked into that one line item.

 Sometimes, SG&A will be a section, with items broken out in individual lines.
 If this is the case, then different line items will have differing forecast methods.
 For example, rent most likely will be a fixed dollar value every period.
-Advertising expense, on the other hand, will vary with the strategic decisions a company makes during the given period.
+Advertising expenses, on the other hand, will vary with the strategic decisions a company makes during the given period.

 The screenshot above is taken from CFI’s financial modeling courses, which cover forecasting SG&A expenses.

 Let’s use Amazon as an example of what’s included in this income statement line item.
 Below is a quote from Amazon’s 2016 annual report.

 “General and administrative expenses primarily consist of payroll and related expenses; facilities and equipment, such as depreciation expense and rent; professional fees and litigation costs; and other general corporate costs for corporate functions, including accounting, finance, tax, legal, and human resources, among others.”